 Color accuracy is a bit of a different story.
 The Razer Blade and Alienware 15 R3 lead the pack with average color error scores of 1.36 and 1.31, respectively.
 That means each of these displays are capable of rendering colors accurately enough, that any discernible error is almost imperceptible.
 A score of below 1.0 would mean that those errors would be indiscernible to the human eye.
-None of these laptops are quite that accurate however.
+None of these

 The Asus Zephyrus scored well, hitting 1.87, meaning it may not be accurate enough for high-sensitivity photo or video editing, but it’s definitely accurate enough for gaming and everything else.

 The more time we spent with the Asus Zephyrus, the more we realized that this laptop is just a vessel for the GTX 1080 and its dark power.

 The Zephyrus devoured the competition, making mincemeat of all but the most capable gaming